What is a Minimum Viable Product (MVP)?

 What is the Purpose of an MVP?

-The primary purpose of an MVP is to launch the product as fast as possible while minimising costs.
+The primary purpose of an MVP is to launch the product as fast as possible while minimizing costs.
 It allows the team of developers to gain valuable experience.
 They learn more about what the users of the product need and want, and how to develop it to better suit those needs and wants.
 It also allows getting the best quality of feedback for the product as it will be targeted towards a specific audience.

 How to Build an MVP?

-Building a MVP (minimum viable product) can seem like a complex procedure if one does not understand how the steps required in the building process of an MVP.
+Building an MVP (minimum viable product) can seem like a complex procedure if one does not understand how the steps required in the building process of an MVP.
 The task may not be as daunting as it seems.